codenvibes/alx-backend-javascript/0x04-TypeScript/README.md

 ```
 Requirements:

-- When running npm run build, no TypeScript error should be displayed.
+- When running `npm run build`, no TypeScript error should be displayed.
 - Every variable should use TypeScript when possible.
 - The main file and the ambient file should both import the types defined in the interface file.
 - You can easily test your ambient file by looking at the intellisense of your IDE when using the 3rd party functions.